John Chaytor Brinton

 On the other hand, Evelyn had borne four daughters to Willie James, and if one were to discount any regal connection, perhaps the undeniable maleness (though not perhaps rampant masculinity) of Edward James could be attributed to Brinton's supply of the vital Y chromosome?
 And according to Edward,A Evelyn suffered a stillbirth, a year or so after her remarriage; he implies that it was a boy.

-But the popular record suggests the arrival, after a year or so of Evelyn's remarriage to Brinton, of a daughter Pamela Cathleen Brinton (as per the tabular entry above, and a military source).
+But the popular record suggests the arrival, after a year or so of Evelyn's remarriage to Brinton, of a daughter Pamela Cathleen Brinton (as per the tabular entry above).

 However, it's interesting that her entry in www.thepeerage.com presents her as the offspring of Brinton but not of Evelyn.